1961 Ferrari 250 PF Cabriolet

 In the final season, Max drove a gold 1969 Opel GT.
 The Opel was sold in the US through select Buick dealerships.
 Buick didn't have a small, sporty type car to entice younger buyers in to showrooms (unlike Chevy and Pontiac with the Camaro/Firebird twins).

-See the Tunnel Ram Buick and Opel galleries
+See the Buick and Opel galleries

 A success in Europe, the Opel GT was a short lived attempt by Buick to offer a sports car alongside their established line of more brutal muscle machines - the GS 340, GS 400 and GSX 455.
 As with the Karmann Ghia before it, the Opel GT was another example of product placement - with a view to selling more cars thanks to the ratings success of the show.